Shelex/cypress-allure-plugin/README.md

 ## API

-There is two options of using allure api inside tests:
+There are three options of using allure api inside tests:

 1. Using interface constructor from `Cypress.Allure.reporter.getInterface()` - synchronous